 The Honour Code

-Our Honour Code introduced in 2010 is a means of ensuring the highest standard of personal integrity.
+Our Honour Code introduced in 2010 is a means of ensuring the highest standards of personal integrity.
 The code is the boys’ own approach to dealing with misconduct that is essentially moral in character.

-The Kearsney Boys’ Pledge: “As a pupil of Kearsney College, I embrace the virtues of Honesty and Integrity, and believe that these qualities are an essential part of Kearsney.
+The Kearsney Boys’ Pledge: “As a pupil of Kearsney College, I embrace the virtues of honesty and integrity, and believe that these qualities are an essential part of Kearsney.
 I will uphold the Code of Honour and I will, to the best of my ability, promote these virtues in myself and others.”

 The College continues to take to heart its mission statement, which includes the words “to serve with empathy”.
 Each boy is encouraged to complete at least 15 hours a year of community service.
 Boys volunteer at old age homes, conservation and animal welfare organisations, hospitals, beach life-saving, children’s homes, AIDS orphanages and the like.